cole-brown/raspi-nomad/nomad/jobs/raspi_vnet.md

   - Should probably switch one or both to `bridge`?
   - Or just decide that Jellyfin wins over Plex (or vice versa).

 Switched Plex to `bridge` network mode, but then the Amazon Fire TV Stick couldn't access it.
-So I've moved both media servers to the `pihole_vnet` macvlan so that they can have their ports.
+So I've moved both media servers to the `raspi_vnet` macvlan so that they can have their ports.